Family Educational Rights and Privacy Act

 As part of a student’s educational record, the Special School District maintains the student’s individual test protocol booklets.
 When students are reevaluated and the information in the previous protocol booklets is no longer applicable, the booklets will be destroyed.
 If the parent/guardian or eligible student would like the out-dated test protocol booklets maintained in the student’s educational record, a written notification should be addressed to the Special School District of St. Louis County, Student Records Department, 12110 Clayton Road, Town & Country, MO 63131.

 As noted above, the Family Educational Rights and Privacy Act (FERPA) requires that the Special School District, with certain exceptions, must obtain written consent prior to the disclosure of personally identifiable information from a student’s educational record.
 However, the Special School District may disclose appropriately designated “directory information” without written consent, unless the parent or eligible student have advised the District to the contrary in accordance with District procedures.
-The primary purpose of directory information is to all the Special School District to include this type of information from the educational record in certain school publications.
+The primary purpose of directory information is to allow the Special School District to include this type of information from the educational record in certain school publications.
 Examples include:

 - a playbill, showing your student’s role in a drama production